The email deliverability guide to staying out of spam

 Authentication and reputation matter more than content for deliverability.
 But once those foundations are solid, your email content can still trip spam filters if you're not careful.

-The numbers back this up: 80% of recipients mark emails as spam simply because they "look like spam."
-Your design and formatting choices send signals to both readers and automated filters.
+Most recipients who mark emails as spam do so because the email "looks like spam."
+Your formatting choices send signals to both readers and automated filters.

 Formatting guidelines

 Maintain a 60/40 text-to-image ratio.
 SpamAssassin and similar filters flag emails that are image-heavy with little text.
-Emails that are just one big image with a link are likely to get flagged.
+An email that's just one big image with a link is likely to get flagged.

 Include a plain-text version.
 Sending both HTML and plain-text versions signals legitimate intent.